Marco Polo (1982 TV series): Part One

-Marco Polo (Kenneth Marshall) accompanies a Venetian merchant fleet as it stops for the night.
+Marco Polo accompanies a Venetian merchant fleet as it stops for the night.
 A raid results in Marco being taken as prisoner.

-In the year 1299, in the Italian city of Genoa, Rustichello da Pisa (David Warner) is held in a prison cell and questioned for information about Marco Polo.
+In the year 1299, in the Italian city of Genoa, Rustichello da Pisa is held in a prison cell and questioned for information about Marco Polo.
 Marco Polo is revealed to be another prisoner but is accused of lying.
-The people questioning him are Brother Damien of Milan (Patrick Mower) and Fillipe of Genoa (Tony Lo Bianco), both members of the Order of Saint Dominic.
+The people questioning him are Brother Damien of Milan and Fillipe of Genoa, both members of the Order of Saint Dominic.
 Both are concerned that the tales of Marco Polo are heretical and will corrupt the minds of people, especially children.
 As Rustichello narrates, the story shifts to Marco Polo in his youth.

 In his youth, Marco Polo was eager to hear merchants tell stories of their travels.
-As his mother (Anne Bancroft) lies on her deathbed, Marco's aunt Flora (Sada Thompson) laments for his father, who has been away since before Marco was born and has sent nothing but items that she sees as idols of another god.
+As his mother lies on her deathbed, Marco's aunt Flora laments for his father, who has been away since before Marco was born and has sent nothing but items that she sees as idols of another god.

-His father Niccolò (Denholm Elliott) and uncle Matteo Polo (Tony Vogel) return home.
+His father Niccolò and uncle Matteo Polo return home.
 They appear before the Council of the Republic of Venice, hoping for a possible alliance between the Mongols and the Republic.
 The Polo brothers show the council Mongolian currency and tell stories of the might of the Mongols, but they are quickly rebuked due to the pagan nature of the Mongols.
 The council has no interest in an alliance with the Mongols.
 The Doge of Venice however, sees the potential of the Polos' quest and advises them to return to China immediately.